apache/apex-core/operator_development.md

 ------------------

 An operator works on one tuple at a time.
-These tuples may be supplied by some other operator in the application or by some external source, like a database or a message bus.
-Similarly, after the tuples are processed, these may be passed on to some other operator, or may be stored into some external system.
-Based on the functions that the Operator performs, we have the following types of operators:
+These tuples may be supplied by other operators in the application or by external sources, such as a database or a message bus.
+Similarly, after the tuples are processed, these may be passed on to other operators, or stored into an external system.
+Therea are 3 type of operators based on function:

 1.  **Input Adapter** - This is one of the starting points in the application DAG and is responsible for getting tuples from an